What salmonella is and how to reduce the risk of food poisoning.

-Young children, the elderly and people whose immune systems are not working properly have a greater risk of becoming severely ill with food poisoning caused by salmonella.
+Young children, people aged 65 or over, and those whose immune systems are not working properly have a greater risk of becoming severely ill with food poisoning caused by salmonella.
 The NHS has more information about the symptoms of salmonella poisoning.

 How salmonella bacteria are spread

 Salmonella bacteria live in the gut of many farm animals.
 During rearing, slaughter and processing, the bacteria can be transferred into food products.

 Other foods like green vegetables, fruit and shellfish can become contaminated through contact with animal and human faeces.
 For example, from manure used to improve soil fertility or sewage in water.